Piakkaa/IMM-Monitoring/README.md

   2. Opto couple

 Design2:
-  1. Apply Logic level Shifter
+  1. Apply Logic level Shifter.
+There are 2 components used for this, ie Transistor BSS138 and R10K